 Update: May 2011

-A comment from Faith highlights the problem of very low water pressure causing the washing machine water valve not to shut off properly allowing water to seep into it overnight.
+A design anomaly or flaw with washing machine water valves is that very low water pressure can cause the washing machine water valve to not shut off properly allowing water to seep into it overnight.
 This shows the reason why manufacturers say you need a certain minimum water pressure although in this particular case it was caused by a faulty tap that didn’t actually shut all of the water off reducing the water pressure down so low the valve couldn’t shut of.

 It does seem a very flawed method of stopping water from entering a washing machine, that is, using the pressure of the water itself to shut off the valve – when if the pressure falls below a certain level it fails to shut it off.